I received a Big Berkey Water Filter System in exchange for this post. All opinions are my own.

 Wet must be a good thing because now the kids are drinking water.

-If any of us had mimicked my husband prior to the Big Berkey arriving at our house, it would have been to say, “Drink more water.”
+If any of us had mimicked my husband before Big Berkey arrived at our house, it would have been to say, “Drink more water.”

 That was his answer for everything.